Angel on the Spot

 A deep puddle had flooded her car's engine and she was blocking traffic.
-Would someone come to her aid?
+What now?

 Should I chance it?
 The puddle blocking the entrance of the doctor’s office parking lot had to be at least a foot deep.
 It practically made waves.
 The cars in front of me didn’t share my hesitation; they drove straight through.
 I pressed down on the gas and followed.

 The engine died.
 The dashboard lit up.
 My car wouldn’t budge.

 Sudden tropical downpours are a danger in South Florida, especially for someone in their seventies.
 The whole drive here, I could scarcely see more than a few feet in front of me through the rain.
 Now, half of my car stuck out into the street.
 Cars swerved around me to avoid a collision.
 What do I do?

 I took out the key, opened the door, and stepped into the water–almost up to my knee.
 As soon as I did, an odd-looking pickup truck pulled over.

 It seemed from another era.
 The truck bed was made from wooden slats.
 A short, scruffy man emerged.
 “I’m here to help you,” he said.